Polish Without Priors

 The reasonable counterargument is that all of this is transitional.
 Models improve.
 Verification tooling matures.
 Agentic loops will eventually self-review with more discipline than tired humans bring.

 Some of that is likely right.
 Calibration is itself a research target now.
-Anthropic and others publish on it; the next generation of models may genuinely know what they don't know in a way the current ones don't.
+Anthropic and others publish on it, and the next generation of models may genuinely know what they don't know in a way the current ones don't.
 Agentic harnesses are getting structured review baked in: second-model audits, formal checks gating merges, evals that score honesty as well as capability.
 The review tenets that read as paranoid today will look like ordinary engineering practice in three years.
-But the structural problem won't fix itself, and the workarounds are boring.

 What I don't expect to change is the incentive structure underneath.
-As long as the dominant business model is tokens-sold-per-session, the optimization pressure on these models will continue to point at fluency, engagement, and continued use.
+As long as the dominant business model is tokens-sold-per-session, the optimization pressure on these models keeps pointing at fluency, engagement, and continued use.
 A more accurate model can still be tuned to keep you in the chat.
-The pattern is older than this.
-Search did.
-Social media did.
-Recommendation feeds did.
-Capability changed; the incentive didn't.
-The B2B framing pushes the other way—enterprise seats sold to procurement teams that care about throughput, not engagement—but individual engineers pick their own tools, and the consumer-grade incentives leak in through that door.
+We've watched this happen before, with search, with social media, with the recommendation feeds that decide what you see next.
+The B2B framing maybe pushes the other way (enterprise seats sold to procurement teams that care about throughput, not engagement), but individual engineers pick their own tools, and the consumer-grade incentives leak in through that door.

-You can be a thoughtful optimist about capability and still be a structural pessimist about incentives.
-They're independent claims.
+You can think capability will keep climbing and still worry about where the incentives point.
+Those are separate claims.
 Capability is a moving target.
-The incentive isn't.
-The reason the argument in this post doesn't expire when GPT-7 ships is that GPT-7 will still be sold by the token.
+But the argument in this post doesn't expire when GPT-7 ships, because GPT-7 will still be sold by the token.

 The discipline